caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 * Visualization (incl. model photos and renderings）
 *	Architectural drawings incl. floor plans，elevations and sections.
 *	Construction analysis diagrams.
-*	Design Descriptions (incl. design concepts, construction directions, technical and economic indicators and construction estimation tables)
+*	Design Descriptions (incl. design concepts, construction directions, technical and economic indicators, and construction estimation tables)

 **Note：**
 * Submissions should be either in English or bilingual (Engish & Chinese).
 Any additional formats other than those listed above incl. video and animations will be appreciated.
 * Should you include a video in the submission, subtitles are required and the video should be no more than one minute long.
-* To submit a video: First upload the video to YouTube(English) or YouKu(Chinese), then login in to your ikuku.cn ucenter->my competition page, click on "update" of any proposal, it will jump to the propsal editting page.
-In this page you can paste the YouTube or YouKu link to the "extr.links" section.
+* To submit a video: First upload the video to YouTube or YouKu(Chinese), then log in to your ikuku.cn account.
+Go to "ucenter," then "My Competition Page," and click on "update" of any proposal.
+It will lead to the proposal editing page.
+On this page you can paste your YouTube or YouKu link to the "extr.links" section.

 ### 3. 注册报名/Register now